spdk/spdk/docker/README.md

 Running `docker-compose up` creates 3 docker containers:

--- storage-target: Contains SPDK NVMe-oF target exposing single subsystem to `proxy-container` based on malloc bdev.
+- storage-target: Contains SPDK NVMe-oF target exposing single subsystem to `proxy-container` based on malloc bdev.
--- proxy-container: Contains SPDK NVMe-oF target connecting to `storage-target` and then exposing the same devices to `traffic-generator-nvme` using NVMe-oF and to `traffic-generator-virtio` using Virtio.
+- proxy-container: Connecting to `storage-target` and then exposing the same devices to `traffic-generator-nvme` using NVMe-oF and to `traffic-generator-virtio` using Virtio.
--- traffic-generator-nvme: Contains FIO using SPDK plugin to connect to `proxy-container` and runs a sample workload.
+- traffic-generator-nvme: Contains FIO using SPDK plugin to connect to `proxy-container` and runs a sample workload.
--- traffic-generator-virtio: Contains FIO using SPDK plugin to connect to `proxy-container` and runs a sample workload.
+- traffic-generator-virtio: Contains FIO using SPDK plugin to connect to `proxy-container` and runs a sample workload.

 Each container is connected to a separate "spdk" network which is created before deploying the containers.
 See `docker-compose.yaml` for the network's detailed setup and ip assignment.